SymbioticLab/Infiniswap/README.md

 * Software
   * Operating system: Ubuntu 14.04 (kernel 3.13.0)
   * Container: LXC (or any other container technologies) with cgroup (memory and swap) enabled
-  * RDMA NIC driver: [MLNX OFED 4.0](http://www.mellanox.com/page/products_dyn?product_family=26), or select the right version for your operating system.
+  * RDMA NIC driver: [MLNX_OFED 3.2/3.3/3.4](http://www.mellanox.com/page/products_dyn?product_family=26), and select the right version for your operating system.

 * Hardware
    * Mellanox ConnectX-3 (InfiniBand)